 A sculPTURE is a kind of piCTURE.

 There was a farmer named Sep and one day his wife saw a rat.
 She yelled, “Sep!
-A rat – E!!!” or
+A rat – E!!!”

-Always smell a rat when you spell separate.
+Or remember: Always smell a rat when you spell separate.

 Slaughter is LAUGHTER with an S at the beginning.